 6.5 million people plan to do Dry January 2021, up from 3.9 million in 2020 – you can too!

-• 1 in 5 of those who drink alcohol plan to go alcohol-free for 31 days in January, with 1 in 4 looking to cut down generally in 2021 • 1 in 3 say they have drunk more in 2020 than 2019, and 1 in 5 have felt concerned about the amount they have been drinking since COVID-19 restrictions began • Those who take on Dry January using the charity Alcohol Change UK’s free Try Dry app or email support are twice as likely to have a month totally alcohol-free
+• 1 in 5 of those who drink alcohol plan to go alcohol-free for 31 days in January, with 1 in 4 looking to cut down generally in 2021 • 1 in 3 say they have drunk more in 2020 than in 2019, and 1 in 5 have felt concerned about the amount they have been drinking since COVID-19 restrictions began • Those who take on Dry January using the charity Alcohol Change UK’s free Try Dry app or email support are twice as likely to have a month totally alcohol-free

 One in five (20%) people who drink alcohol are planning to take onDry Januarythis year, or 1 in 8 (12.4%) of all UK adults.
 This January an estimated 6.5 million will be going alcohol-free – up from an estimated 3.9 million last year.